st-raga/technical-assessment/README.md

 2. Import the project as an existing Maven project in Eclipse.

 3. Run `testng.xml`: Right-click on `testng.xml` and select "Run As -> TestNG Suite" to execute all tests.

-That's it!
-You should now be able to run and modify the tests according to your needs.